 In this article, I refer to works that turn their gaze back on the past; however, this past is distinguished by its anticipatory orientation toward a future of some sort.
 With the exception of Yishai Sarid’s 2015 The Third, all the works examined here were published in 2014 – one of the bloodiest years in the history of the Israeli-Palestinian conflict.
 The repeated appearance of a past-future temporality attests to a style characteristic of this moment in literature.
-These novels are all “haunted” in one way or another: They do not imagine unexpected futures, but rather attempt to relive anticipation by returning to a lost past rich in potential.
+These novels are all “haunted” in one way or another: They do not imagine unexpected futures, but rather attempt to relive a lost past rich in anticipation.
 These works demonstrate the haunting of Israel’s cultural elite by the ghostly presence of a lost future, such as that signified by Oslo.
 None of these novels explicitly address the Oslo Accords as their subject; they do not take place at the time of the accords’ signing, nor do they directly acknowledge the accords.
 Yet each of these novels bears the faint signs of Oslo’s ghosts.
-Despite the ghosts’ physical absence, their activity and influence are palpable through various references – to the dead end reached by the conflict, to the occupation, to political polarization in Israeli society on the question of reconciliation with the Palestinians, or to anxiety over the possible destruction of the state.
+Despite the ghosts’ physical absence, their activity and influence are palpable through various references – to the dead end reached by the conflict, to the occupation, to political polarization in Israeli society, or to anxiety over the possible destruction of the state.

 At the time of these novels’ telling, their characters have been wrenched from their time or place – or from both their time and their place – and remain in a state of suspension or anticipation.
-They stand before a decision, marooned in a liminal space or time in which they have been distanced (physically and/or symbolically) from home.
-As they wait to see how things will play out, their gaze settles on events in the past: In Amos Oz’s Judas, Shmuel Ash languishes in Gershom Wald’s home for a limited but unknown length of time, where he he waits passively for Atalia’s love while contemplating betrayal as represented by the crucifixion of Jesus and the rift between political camps before the establishment of the State of Israel.
+As they wait to see how things will play out, their gaze settles on events in the past: In Amos Oz’s Judas, Shmuel Ash languishes in Gershom Wald’s home for a limited but unknown length of time, where he contemplates betrayal as represented by the crucifixion of Jesus and the rift between political camps before the establishment of the State of Israel.
 Noga, the harpist in A. B. Yehoshua’s The Extra, returns to Israel from Holland for a set period of time, awaiting her mother’s decision whether or not to move into an old-age home, while her ex-husband discusses with her the deterioration of their relationship.
 The narrator of Yishai Sarid’s The Third writes the history of the Third Kingdom of Judah from prison as he awaits his execution.
 The protagonist of Dorit Rabinyan’s All the Rivers is staying in New York for a long but finite visit; the story of her love affair with a young Palestinian man is rife with remembrances of childhood and adolescence from both sides, as well as nagging uncertainty as to whether the relationship can succeed.
 In David Grossman’s A Horse Walks into a Bar, the standup comic Dovaleh G. returns to the formative experience of his youth as his audience waits to hear the end of his story and the “verdict” on his life.
 All these stories push toward the reconstruction of a promising but ultimately disappointing past.